ibm-cloud-docs/bare-metal/bm-create-custom-image-template.md

   {: tip}

 4. Enter a unique name for the image in the **Image name** field.
-5. Enter any notes for the image in the **Note** field. <!--a step after this will be to "Select the boot volume".--><!--then another update to Select any other volumes", if they exist-->
+5. Enter any notes for the image in the **Note** field. <!--possible step after this "Select the boot volume".--><!--then another update to Select any other volumes", if they exist-->
 6. Select the **Agree** checkbox after you enter all the required information.
 7. Click **Create custom image** to create the custom image.